 Secret Service kills armed intruder at Trump’s Mar-a-Lago resort

-Law enforcement officials said the man, believed to be in his early 20s, was carrying a shotgun and a fuel can when he was spotted at the resort’s north gate around 1:30 a.m.
-EST.
+The Secret Service said he was carrying a shotgun and a fuel can and was observed at the resort’s north gate around 1:30 a.m.
+EST (0630 GMT).

-Palm Beach County Sheriff Ric Bradshaw said two Secret Service agents and a sheriff’s deputy confronted the man and ordered him to drop the items.
+Palm Beach County Sheriff Ric Bradshaw said two Secret Service agents and a sheriff’s deputy confronted him and ordered him to drop both items.

 He placed the fuel can on the ground but then raised the shotgun “to a shooting position,” prompting officers to open fire.

-The FBI has taken over the investigation and is collecting evidence from the scene.
+The FBI has taken over the investigation and is collecting evidence.
+FBI Director Kash Patel said the agency is “dedicating all necessary resources” to the investigation.

-In July 2024, Trump was wounded at a campaign rally in Butler, Pennsylvania, when a gunman opened fire, killing one spectator before being shot by a Secret Service counter-sniper.
+In 2024, a gunman’s bullet grazed Trump’s ear during a campaign rally in Butler, Pennsylvania, killing one spectator before a Secret Service counter-sniper shot the attacker.

-Two months later, in September 2024, agents disrupted another attempt near Trump’s golf course in West Palm Beach, where Ryan Routh was arrested after fleeing the scene.
+Two months later, agents disrupted another attempt near Trump’s golf course in West Palm Beach, where Ryan Routh was arrested after fleeing the scene.

 He was later convicted and sentenced to life in prison for attempting to assassinate the president.

-The U.S. continues to grapple with politically motivated violence.
-In June 2025, Minnesota Democratic state lawmaker Melissa Hortman was shot and killed along with her husband.
-Months later, conservative activist Charlie Kirk was also assassinated.
+In 2025, violence continued.
+Minnesota Democratic state lawmaker Melissa Hortman was shot and killed in June along with her husband, and months later conservative activist Charlie Kirk was also assassinated.

 Tags